Eric Harrison (footballer): Later life

-Harrison was assistant manager of the Wales national football team for four years, under Mark Hughes.
 In 2014, Harrison was diagnosed with mixed dementia, a condition that his own father had also lived with in his later years, and went to live in a nursing home.
 Harrison was appointed a Member of the Order of the British Empire for his services to football in the 2018 New Year Honours.
 As he was unable to travel to London, he received his honour at Halifax Town's ground, The Shay.

+Death

-He died on 13 February 2019 at the age of 81.
+Harrison died on 13 February 2019 at the age of 81.
+He was surrounded by his wife of 56 years, Shirley and two daughters.